• Bence & the Prussic Acid

 07 Monday Mar 2011

-Posted by administrator in Borden House Interiors, Crime Scene, Hatchets and Axes, Second Street Happenings, Spooky Lizzie's - Paranormal Second Street, Strange Lizzies
+Posted by Shelley in Borden House Interiors, Crime Scene, Hatchets and Axes, Second Street Happenings, Spooky Lizzie's - Paranormal Second Street, Strange Lizzies

 Many visitors at the Borden house are delighted to capture video and photos of peculiar phenomena while on tour or spending the night.
 In the photo above, it is clear that the glass door knob and brass lock above it are merely smears, perhaps from motion of the camera while the picture is being taken.
 Even the round “orb” at the top center might be explained as dust or moisture.
 What is very odd, however, is the appearance of a wooden handle which seems to appear springing from the middle of the door.
 Do you see anything peculiar in this photo which was taken August 4, 2010?
 Maybe the missing hatchet handle is making an appearance at last!